-Because we focus on the deeper issues that are common across all disciplines, faculty from a variety of fields find the program transforms their professional and personal life.
+Because we focus on the deeper issues that are common across all disciplines, faculty from a wide variety of fields find the program transforms their professional and personal life.
 For example, past participants have been in a wide range of disciplines including: Biology, Medicine, Dance, Computer Science, Nursing, Public Health, Sociology, Psychology, Social Work, Philosophy, Education, English, Gerontology, Public Administration, Geo-Sciences, Anthropology, Information Systems, Political Science, Engineering, History, Pharmaceutical Sciences, Business, and various Language Departments.

 My department/college/university moves slowly.
-I want the discount, AND I want to be invoiced for the tuition.
+I want the discount AND I want to be invoiced for the tuition.
 Is that possible?

 Absolutely!
 To have an invoice generated on your behalf, you can email us at Bootcamp@FacultyDiversity.org and someone on our team will happily assist you.

-I would love to participate in this program.
-It's EXACTLY what I need, but I don't have any money!
+I would love to participate in this program, it's EXACTLY what I need!
+But I don't have any money?!
 How do people pay for this?

-The majority of participants in the Faculty Success Program are supported by their Department, College, University, Graduate School, Chief Diversity Officer, professional development and/or start-up funds.
+Over 90% of participants in the Faculty Success Program are supported by their Department, College, University, Graduate School, Chief Diversity Officer, professional development and/or start-up funds.
 If you want to participate but don't have your own professional development funds available, try asking someone at your university.
 In fact, we've designed an entire training (we call it "Making the Ask") to walk you through a step-by-step process that has helped many faculty members raise the funds to participate in the program.
 We'll also be happy to supply you with templates and contact information for Faculty Success Program alumni on your campus who can help you.

 If this program is so great, why isn't it free for everyone who wants to participate?

-The reason that over 90% of participants become more productive in the Faculty Success Program is because we provide the most intensive coaching and mentoring you've ever experienced over an entire academic term.
+The reason that 80% of participants become more productive in the Faculty Success Program is because we provide the most intensive coaching and mentoring you've ever experienced over an entire academic term.
 It's NOT a weekend writing retreat where everyone comes together, binge-writes for a few days, and then goes home.
 We are committed to walking with you through the day-to-day struggle of managing your time, your conflicts, your professional challenges, and your writing because it's the daily decision-making that separates productive from struggling faculty members.
 To that end, the program includes:

-- A curriculum of highly specialized, empirically-tested strategies
+- a curriculum of highly specialized, empirically-tested strategies

-- A small accountability group of four people facilitated by a professional coach (a faculty member who has been through the program and has trained in the NCFDD method of coaching academics)
+- a small accountability group of four people facilitated by a professional coach (a faculty member who has been through the program and has trained in the NCFDD method of coaching academics)

-- A software platform that is custom-designed to boost your productivity
+- a software platform that is custom-designed to boost your productivity

-- Unrelenting accountability for meeting your daily, weekly and monthly writing goals
+- unrelenting accountability for meeting your daily, weekly and monthly writing goals

-We're not just interested in you finishing a manuscript or two.
+We're not just interested in you finishing a paper or two.
 We're interested in figuring out what's keeping you from working at your highest potential and moving through whatever obstacles exist.
 In other words, the reason we're successful is because we don't rely on over-worked and exhausted volunteers.
 We hire professionals and (just like you) they don't work for free.

 Here's the bottom line…